wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 <strong>GKE custom roles</strong> provides even more granular control to a specific user account managing software running inside a certain GKE cluster, but not have any access to view GCP resources, and nothing else.

-## Video Courses

-<a target="_blank" href="https://www.coursera.org/specializations/architecting-google-kubernetes-engine">Coursera's "Architecting with Google Kubernetes Engine Specialization"</a> is focused on building efficient computing infrastructures using Kubernetes and Google Kubernetes Engine (GKE).
-The specialization introduces participants to deploying and managing containerized applications on GKE and the other services provided by Google Cloud Platform.
-Through a combination of presentations, demos, and hands-on labs, participants explore and deploy solution elements, including infrastructure components such as pods, containers, deployments, and services; as well as networks and application services.
-The specialization also covers deploying practical solutions including security and access management, resource management, and resource monitoring.

-1. <a target="_blank" href="https://www.coursera.org/learn/gcp-fundamentals">Google Cloud Platform Fundamentals: Core Infrastructure</a>

-   This course introduces you to concepts and terminology for working with Google Cloud Platform (GCP).
-You learn about, and compare, many of the computing and storage services available in Google Cloud Platform, including Google App Engine, Google Compute Engine, Google Kubernetes Engine, Google Cloud Storage, Google Cloud SQL, and BigQuery.
-You learn about important resource and policy management tools, such as the Google Cloud Resource Manager hierarchy and Google Cloud Identity and Access Management.
-Hands-on labs give you foundational skills for working with GCP.

-2. <a target="_blank" href="https://www.coursera.org/learn/foundations-google-kubernetes-engine-gke">Architecting with Google Kubernetes Engine: Foundations</a> reviews the layout and principles of Google Cloud Platform, followed by an introduction to creating and managing software containers and an introduction to the architecture of Kubernetes.

-3. <a target="_blank" href="https://www.coursera.org/learn/deploying-workloads-google-kubernetes-engine-gke">Architecting with Google Kubernetes Engine: Workloads</a> by Alex Hanna.
-Covers: GKE Cluster; Deployments;Jobs and Cronjobs; Cluster Scaling; Pod placement; Pod Autoscaling and Node Pools; Pod networking; Services, Ingress; Load balancing; Network security; Volumes, Stateful Sets; ConfigMaps; Secrets; Persistent Data;

-   To create a cluster with autoscaling:

-   <pre><strong>gcloud container clusters create <em>cluster-name</em> --num-nodes 30 \
-   --enable-autoscaling --min-nodes 15 --max-nodes 50 --zone <em>comput-zone</em> </strong></pre>

-   To scale nodes in a cluster node pool:

-   <pre><strong>gcloud container clusters resize <em>projectdemo</em> --node-pool <em>default-pool</em> --size 6</strong></pre>

-   To disable auto-scaling:

-   <pre><strong>... --no-enable-autoscaling ...</strong></pre>

-4. <a target="_blank" href="https://www.coursera.org/learn/deploying-secure-kubernetes-containers-in-production">Architecting with Google Kubernetes Engine: Production</a>

 ## Autoscaler

 * https://github.com/kubernetes/kubernetes/blob/release-1.0/docs/proposals/autoscaling.md now obsolete